newrelic/FireTV-Vega-Agent/README.md

 ## Support

-For general help and support, please contact <cmccarthy@newrelic.com>
+For general help and support, please contact New Relic Account Team.

 ## Privacy